keithcollins/node-botometer/README.md

 Use app-only keys `consumer_key` and `consumer_secret`, and set `app_only_auth` to `true` for less restrictive rate limiting from Twitter.
 User-level tokens `access_token` and `access_token_secret` are allowed but not required or recommended.

+The `rate_limit` (milliseconds) will apply to any calls to the Twitter or mashape APIs.
+Set `log_progress` to `true` to console log progress on score collection for each name.

 ```js
 const botometer = require('node-botometer');